mrsmkl/old-wasm-wiki/Overview.md

 # Running the task

-Before the task is ran, its specification must be posted to blockchain.
+Before the task is run, its specification must be posted to blockchain.
 We assume that the specification is the hash of the initial state of the VM (`start_state`).
 The VM has the following fields:
 * `code`: Merkle root of the op code array.
 * `stack`: Merkle root of the stack.
 * `call_stack`: Merkle root of the function call stack.